 Introduction to Mastercam provides training on the use of Mastercam CAD/CAM software to design parts and toolpaths for a modern CNC vertical machining center.
 Students complete a series of exercises that progress from designing a two-dimensional part and creating a contour toolpath to more advanced CNC mill applications.
-Safety and efficient machining will be stressed throughout the course.
+Safety and efficient machining will be stressed throughout the course

-MA 3.433 Mastercam II: Surfaces
+MA 3.433 MASTERCAM II: SURFACES

 Second course in the three-course Mastercam series.
 Students complete a series of exercises that include building more advanced surface toolpaths.
-Prerequisite: MA 3.432 Introduction to Mastercam

-MA 3.434 Mastercam III: Solids
+MA 3.434 MASTERCAM III: SOLIDS

 Third course in the mastercam series.
 Introduces students to solid modeling as it relates to CAD/CAM/CNC technology.
 Practical examples of current manufacturing methods are used for the exercises.
 Students are encouraged to assume design responsibility when working through projects.
-Prerequisite: